TNPSC GURU - TNPSC Group 2A/2 Apply Online - Join Test batch

 12:47 0

-1. Which system is a great contribution of UNESCO in science and technology?
+1) Which system is a great contribution of UNESCO in the field of science and technology?

 Explanation: